 Bullet journals are the newest organization sensation and rightfully so.
 These simple yet effective tools are a great way to track past events, organize the present, and plan for the future.
 While using a bullet journal may be simple, learning how to initially make one can be overwhelming (especially if you only know about bullet journals from seeing the beautiful layouts on Instagram).
 To set your minds at ease, here are the basics of bullet journaling.

 All you need to get started is a notebook and a pen.
-The notebook style and size is up to you.
+The notebook style and size are up to you.
 The pen colors can be as fancy as you’d like, but you really only need a basic ballpoint.

 For starters, bullet journals are broken down into modules.
 The standard modules include: Index, Future Log, Monthly Log, Daily Log, and Collections.
-Within each module, you’ll use bullets and signifiers to rapid log tasks, events, and notes.
+Within each module, you’ll use bullets and signifiers to rapidly log tasks, events, and notes.

 Index